 Example Business Question: In total, how many users are there?

 SELECT count(DISTINCT user_id) FROM users

 Basic Grouping (Segmenting Aggregate Results)

 Summary: Apply an aggregate function to a field and segment, or group, the results using another field, typically a dimension (ex: City, State, Company, etc).
 There will be a single result row for each unique combination of dimension values listed in the GROUP BY clause.

 Example Business Question: For all user activities in the application, what is the total of each?

 Key Concepts: GROUP BY

-SELECT status, COUNT(id) AS "Count of Documents" FROM public.documents GROUP BY status ORDER BY status ASC
+SELECT activity_name, count(DISTINCT activity_id) AS "Count of Activity" FROM public.activity GROUP BY activity_name ORDER BY activity_name ASC

 Time-Series (trending over time)